sal-p/profitable_apps/README.md

 # profitable_apps
-In this notebook I analyse apple store &amp; playstore data to see which genres of apps make the most profit.
+In this notebook I draw on data released by apple and google on the apps listed on their respective app stores.
+Based on some metrics I try to make recommendation of app attributes that are likely to be popular and bring in high revenue.